tomokawaguchi/tomokawaguchi/README.md

 Thanks for stopping by at my repo!
 Here you can find my personal projects in JavaScript, ReactJS and Java.

-Some of my professional works as a freelance deveeloper are available at [my portfolio site](https://tomok.dev/).
+Some of my professional works as a freelance developer are available at [my portfolio site](https://tomok.dev/).

 ### About me